fcavallarin/htcap/README.md

 ## HTCAP

 Htcap is a web application scanner able to crawl single page application (SPA) in a recursive manner by intercepting ajax calls and DOM changes.
-Htcap is not just another vulnerability scanner since it's focused mainly on the crawling process and uses external tools to discover vulnerabilities.
+Htcap is not just another vulnerability scanner since it's focused on the crawling process and uses external tools to discover vulnerabilities.
 It's designed to be a tool for both manual and automated penetration test of modern web applications.

 This is the very first release that uses headless chrome instead of phantomjs.
 Htcap’s Javascript crawling engine has been rewritten to take advantage of the new async/await features of ecmascript and has been converted to a nodjes module build on top of [Puppetteer](https://github.com/GoogleChrome/puppeteer).